wyuinche/mitum-js-util/README.md

 # mitum-js-util

-'mitum-js-util' will introduce the usage of [mitum-currency](https://github.com/ProtoconNet/mitum-currency), [mitum-document](https://github.com/ProtoconNet/mitum-document), [mitum-currency-extension](https://github.com/ProtoconNet/mitum-currency-extension), [mitum-feefi](https://github.com/ProtoconNet/mitum-feefi) for Javascript.
+'mitum-js-util' is a javascript tool that allows you to create operations of [mitum-currency](https://github.com/ProtoconNet/mitum-currency), [mitum-document](https://github.com/ProtoconNet/mitum-document), [mitum-currency-extension](https://github.com/ProtoconNet/mitum-currency-extension), and [mitum-feefi](https://github.com/ProtoconNet/mitum-feefi).

-Note that every address and key is just an example.
-Don't care about each value.
-Sometimes signer or owner can be written in practices.
+All addresses and keys are examples only.
+Never mind each value in the example.

-Use accurate and correct addresses and keys when you use.
-Do not trust all values in this document.
+Use the exact address and key that you can trust when using it.
+Do not trust all values in this document example.

-__With all practices in this document, we are not responsible for using wrong or invalid values.__
+__With regard to the values given in all examples of this document, we are not responsible for the use of incorrect values.__

 ## Installation